duleorlovic/blog/_posts/2016-08-16-api-design.markdown

 can provide a function for `apisSorter` `operationsSorter` but too complicated.
 Order in server response if not supported.

+# Grape

-* if grape is used than we can rescue from all exceptions, but that needs to be before `mount` methods and only for StandardError exceptions
+If grape is used than we can rescue from all exceptions, but that needs to be before `mount` methods and only for StandardError exceptions

 ~~~